Force One (police)

-Force One (Marathi: बळ एक, IAST: Baḷa ēka) is a specialised counter terrorism unit of the Mumbai Police to guard the Mumbai metropolitan area, one of the largest metropolitan areas in the world, formed by the Government of Maharashtra on the lines of National Security Guards (NSG).
+Force One is a police tactical unit of the Mumbai Police to guard the Mumbai metropolitan area, one of the largest metropolitan areas in the world, formed by the Government of Maharashtra on the lines of National Security Guards (NSG).
+It specialize in anti-irregular military, apprehension of armed and dangerous criminals, counter-sniper, counterterrorism and hostage rescue crisis management, executive protection, high-risk tactical law enforcement situations, operating in difficult to access terrain, and providing security in areas at risk of attack or terrorism.
 It was formed under Maharashtra Police, as a response to the 2008 Mumbai terror attacks and was commissioned two days before its first anniversary at the time of establishment Shri Jayant Patil was State Home Minister of Maharashtra.
 On the occasion, Maharashtra Chief Minister Ashok Chavan also laid the foundation stone of the Force One's headquarters in Mumbai.
 One of the primary tasks of the unit will be to protect the Maharashtra Legislature as well as several politicians within the state.

-Overview
+History

+In the wake of the 2008 Mumbai terror attacks, the Government of Maharashtra decided to form a new, specialised force to tackle terror.
+It was commissioned on 24 November 2009 on SRPF Ground of suburban Goregaon, Mumbai.
+The initial training of the unit was made under the help and supervision of Israeli Special Forces (Yamam).
+From Maharashtra Police, 1996 batch IPS Officer Chiranjeev Prasad was tasked as SP- Force One and played a crucial role in raising the force.
+After two months of basic training by Israeli specialists, Force One was founded.
+Force One headquarters is to be spread over 96 acre inside the lush green Aarey Milk Colony at Goregaon in northwest Mumbai, and the first batch has 216 elite commandos.